 Overview

-The case to show as an example is the famous setTimeout function of the javascript window object which has its $timeout corresponding service in AngularJs world.
+The case to show as an example is the famous setTimeout function of the JavaScript window object, which has its $timeout corresponding service in AngularJS world.

-Timeout case
+Timeout Usage

-(function (angular) { 'use strict'; angular .module('myApp', []) // Define our angular app .controller('IndexController', IndexController); // We setup the controller IndexController.$inject = ['$scope', '$timeout']; function IndexController($scope, $timeout) { $scope.firstMessage = 'First message'; $scope.secondMessage = 'Second message'; // Let's update the first message after 2 seconds // Angular $timeout service $timeout(function() { $scope.firstMessage = 'First message updated'; alert($scope.firstMessage); }, 2000); // Let's update the second message after 2 seconds // Native implementation setTimeout(function() { $scope.secondMessage = 'Second message updated'; alert($scope.secondMessage); }, 2000); // Be aware that if the timeout was called in the second place the digest could be also updated } })(window.angular);
+/** * Simple script to show how to solve the scrope update * When using the native js TimeOut call * * @author dassiorleando */ (function (angular) { 'use strict'; angular .module('myApp', []) // Define our angular app .controller('IndexController', IndexController); // We setup the controller IndexController.$inject = ['$scope', '$timeout']; function IndexController($scope, $timeout) { $scope.firstMessage = 'First message'; $scope.secondMessage = 'Second message'; // Let's update the first message after 2 seconds // Angular $timeout service $timeout(function() { $scope.firstMessage = 'First message updated'; alert($scope.firstMessage); }, 2000); // Let's update the second message after 2 seconds // Native implementation setTimeout(function() { $scope.secondMessage = 'Second message updated'; alert($scope.secondMessage); }, 2000); // Be aware that if the $timeout was called at the second place the digest could be also updated // That means both messages will be updated despite the use of setTimeout. } })(window.angular);

 In this example, after 2 seconds the firstMessage will be updated but the secondMessage not, as shown on the following page: